Gallbladder ghost triad is a term used on ultrasound studies when there is a combination of three gallbladder features on biliary atresia:

 Hepatic adenomas, also referred to as hepatocellular adenomas, are benign, generally hormone-induced, liver tumors.
 The tumors are usually solitary, have a predilection for hemorrhage, and must be differentiated from other focal liver lesions.

 Hepatic adenomatosis is the presence of numerous, more than 10 and up to 50, hepatic adenomas.
 It is a rare disorder, best characterized with MRI.

 Patients with hepatic adenomatosis do not necessarily have the classic risk factors associated with the development of hepatic adenoma...

-A hepatic adrenal rest tumor (HART) (previously been termed primary hypernephroma of the liver or hypernephroid carcinoma of the liver) is a very rare liver tumor with histology similar to adrenocortical carcinoma
+Hepatic adrenal rest tumors (HART), previously been termed primary hypernephroma of the liver or hypernephroid carcinoma of the liver, are very rare liver tumors with histology similar to adrenocortical carcinoma.

 It can be primary or secondary and it typically occurs as diffuse infiltration 2.

 There is amyloid deposition in liver p...

 Hepatic angiomyolipoma (HAML) is an uncommon benign hamartomatous hepatic mass lesion, containing blood vessel (angioid), smooth muscle (myoid) and mature fat (lipoid) components.
 There is an association with tuberous sclerosis, although this is less strong than for renal AMLs.